The Saltaire Village Website, World Heritage Site

 Mr. Dawson said he was not there to condone what the defendants had done.
 They were not proud of the part they had taken in the matter, and through him expressed their apologies to the magistrates and to the Saltaire firm for having taken part in the raid on the mills.
 He was not there to palliate the action of the defendants as ah offence against decency and order, hut before the magistrates could convict they must be satisfied that there was someone at Saltaire Mills who was in fear, as that word was generally understood, as a result of the action of the He frankly admitted the defendants had been foolish, but the Bench must administer the law, and there was not a tittle of evidence against any of the defendants except Rhodes.

 The Chairman said the Court found that there had been undoubted participation by the defendants in stopping the use of the machinery at Saltaire Mills.
-Neither business nor social life, he said, could be carried on unless people, no matter what grievance might disturb them, kept order the community.
+Neither business nor social life, he said, could be carried on unless people, no matter what grievance might disturb them, kept order in the community.
 Each of the defendants would be fined 40s. on the second charge.

 Simeon died in 1942 and Amelia in 1951.